So where do you start? How do you actually write that memoir?

 If you join the Supported or Strategic level, you'll also receive access to our private, secret Facebook group after you register, where I'l be coaching you every day during the week--and by that I mean real coaching, not just "nice work!"
 You'll also get support from the rest of our fabulous community.
 Plis. you'll also get access to our 2 live group coaching calls, which will be recorded in case you can't make it live.

-Those of you choosing the Strategic option will also have a 50 page developmental manuscript review as well as a private session with Tanja.
+Those of you choosing the Strategic option will also have a 30 page developmental manuscript review with a full editorial letter from Tanja.

 Q: How much time do I need for this course?